 - Sandoz, the generic pharmaceuticals division of Novartis, in a collaboration agreement with biotechnology company MedinCell to develop and commercialize long-acting injectable drug products based on MedinCell's proprietary technology platform for controlled and sustained drug delivery, with a primary focus on oncology.

-- Sequella, a Maryland biotech, in an agreement with Maxwell Biotech Venture Fund to complete the clinical development and commercialize Sequella's lead compound for treatment of tuberculosis in the Russian Federation and neighboring Commonwealth of Independent States.
-The structure of the deal included an equity investment, clinical trial supply purchase, milestones and royalty payments.
+- Sequella, a Maryland biotech, in an agreement with Maxwell Biotech Venture Fund to complete the clinical development and commercialization of Sequella's lead compound for treatment of tuberculosis in the Russian Federation and neighboring Commonwealth of Independent States.
+The structure of the deal included an equity investment, clinical trial supply purchase, milestones, and royalty payments.

 - The American National Red Cross in a collaboration agreement for the development of a diagnostic test to detect and quantify the risk of fetal-maternal hemorrhage.